 2. Lead with the rewards achieved, not the risks averted.

-Operationalizing accessibility and inclusive design is not just a legal obligation but an ethical responsibility and a business opportunity.
+Efforts to operationalize accessibility and inclusive design encompass not only a legal obligation but an ethical responsibility and a business opportunity.

 Avoiding expensive lawsuits is a compelling motivator, but if you’re advocating for accessibility advancement within your organization, risk mitigation shouldn’t be the primary focal point of your conversation.